SergiiGlad/devops/definitions.md

 ### Security Enhanced Linux (SELinux) is an additional layer of system security that determines which process can access which files, directories, and ports.

 ### A firewall is a network security system that monitors and controls the incoming and outgoing network traffic based on predetermined security rules.
 A firewall typically establishes a barrier between a trusted, secure internal network and another outside network.
+### A firewall is a way to protect machines from any unwanted traffic from outside.
+It enables users to control incoming network traffic on host machines by defining a set of firewall rules.
+These rules are used to sort the incoming traffic and either block it or allow through.